Course Title: Studio 2: Provocations

 - Critically reflect on efficacy and impact of the studio experiments you undertake.

 Overview of Learning Activities

-This is studio-based learning in which you work at your art making, meeting regularly with your advisor for intensive consultations that examine, question and identify the forward trajectory of your work.
+This is studio-based learning in which you work at your art making, meeting regularly with your supervisor for intensive consultations that examine, question and identify the forward trajectory of your work.
 In addition you will engage in peer-to-peer dialogue and develop the ability to critically and reflectively evaluate creative outcomes.
-This occurs through the scheduled teacher-led group critique sessions as well as student-led critique sessions.
+This occurs through the scheduled teacher-led group critique sessions and individual supervision.